 Instructions

-- While the oven gets hot, heat a frying pan on medium heat on the stovetop to cook the bacon.
-Place the strips of bacon in the pan to form a single layer with some space between.
-Flip the bacon so that both sides cook, about 3 minutes per side.
-Remove the bacon from the pan and set aside to cool.6 oz bacon
+- Cook bacon - Cook the bacon on the stovetop.
+Place the skillet on the stovetop.
+Lay the bacon slices in a single layer within the cold skillet.
+Avoid overcrowding so the bacon cooks evenly.
+Turn the heat to medium.
+Flip the bacon so that both sides cook, about 5-7 minutes per side or until crispy.
+Remove the bacon from the pan and set aside to cool.12 oz bacon

-- In the same pan, add the bell peppers and cook them in the bacon grease until soft and tender, about 5-7 minutes.
+- Cook bell peppers and chop bacon - In the same pan, add the bell peppers and cook them in the bacon grease until soft and tender, about 5-7 minutes.
 Remove from the pan and place in a bowl to cool.
 As the peppers cool, chop the crisp bacon into small bits.
-Reserve the bacon and the peppers to be added to the flour in the following steps.½ red bell pepper
+Set the bacon and the peppers aside to be added to the flour in the following steps.1 medium red bell pepper

-- In a large mixing bowl, place the flour, baking powder, salt, and pepper.
-Whisk the dry ingredients until well mixed.2 cups flour, 1 tablespoon baking powder, 1 teaspoon kosher salt, 1 teaspoon ground black pepper
+- Mix the dry ingredients - In a large mixing bowl, add the flour, baking powder, salt, and pepper.
+Then whisk the dry ingredients until well mixed.4 cup all-purpose flour, 2 tablespoon baking powder, 2 teaspoon kosher salt, 1 teaspoon freshly ground black pepper

-- Add the cubed butter to the dry ingredients.
-Toss the butter until coated with flour.
-Then, use your hands to pinch the butter until it forms pea-sized bits of floury butter.
-Do this part quickly so the butter stays cold.½ cup butter
+- Mix in the butter - Add the cubed butter to the dry ingredients and toss the butter until coated with flour.
+Use your fingers and palms to pinch the butter until it forms pea-sized bits of floury butter.
+Do this part quickly so the butter stays cold.
+These buttery bits will create pockets of air to make fluffy biscuits.1 cup butter

-- Pour 1 cup of the heavy whipping cream into the flour mixture.
+- Add the mix-ins - Now, add in the bacon, bell peppers, chives, cheddar, and toss until covered in flour and butter bits.
+Then, pour the heavy cream into the flour mixture.
 Using a rubber baking spatula, gently fold in the cream just until the cream is incorporated.
-Then, use your hands to knead the dough a couple of times to fully incorporate the cream and flour.
-Be careful to not over mix.1 cup heavy whipping cream
+Use your hands to knead the dough a couple of times to fully incorporate the cream and flour.
+Be careful to not over mix.12 oz bacon, 1 medium red bell pepper, 2 cup grated cheddar, 1 cup chives, 2 cup heavy cream

 Notes